 In Mexico, you should exchange dollars for pesos if you plan to venture beyond the major tourist areas where U.S. currency is commonly accepted—advice that also applies to other big countries, including Jamaica and the Dominican Republic.

-Exchange rates vary, but generally banks offer a better exchange value than airport outlets, hotels, or retailers.
-ATMs in the Caribbean also dispense local currency, so that's what you'll get if you try to make a withdrawal from your bank back home -- and you'll typically pay fees in addition to getting a less-than-ideal exchange rate on the amount you take out.
+You can usually find a currency exchange window in Caribbean airports, and you can also exchange money at local banks.
+Exchange rates vary, but banks generally offer a better rate than airport outlets, hotels, or retailers.
+ATMs in the Caribbean also dispense local currency, so that's what you'll get if you try to make a withdrawal from your bank back home—and you'll typically pay fees in addition to getting a less-than-ideal exchange rate on the amount you take out.

 Official Currency (Money) for Caribbean Countries:

 The following nations use their own currencies:

 - Bahamas*: Bahamian dollar

 - Cayman Islands*: Cayman Islands dollar